Publisher: Katherine Tegen essays

 Ana is a character that kind of creeps up on you.
 At first she’s very timid because of the way she was raised.
 Her history makes this believable, though, so there is never a moment when she becomes annoying because of her timidness.
 In fact, as the story progresses, we see her blossom with confidence.
 This development is in part due to Sam, an old soul with a kind heart.
 It’s interesting that Meadows chooses to keep Sam as a friendly, almost brotherly character for a majority of the story.
 I actually liked seeing romance take a backseat to the highly engrossing plot.
 When romance does occur, it’s very sweet and natural; it’s like a nice treat, but it never becomes the focus point of the novel.
 (I’d really like to see more of this in YA that deals with fantasy!)
 The growth that Ana and Sam experience with the help of each other is just so right that you can’t help but smile.

-If you’re looking to be completely swept away by a book, Incarnate has you covered.
+If you’re looking to be completely swept away by an essay, Incarnate has you covered.
 It’s creative, well developed, and utterly gorgeous.
 This is definitely a January release that you won’t want to miss!
 I completely fell in love with Incarnate right from the start, and I’m certain you’ll do the same.

 For those who like: reincarnation, fantasy, pretty prose, coming of age stories.